 The Prioritizing Play Conference will be held in the Illini Union on 3rd-5th May.
 Participants are particularly welcomed from early years and elementary education, as well as after-school care, parks and recreation, museums and early intervention programs.
 Financial aid is available.

-Full press release PDF available here.
+A full press release PDF is also available by clicking here.